UBC Thunderbirds: Baseball

-In the summer of 1996, 30 years after the original UBC baseball program was disbanded due to budget cuts, Athletic Director Bob Phillip along with former professional Jim Murphy and community baseball coach Mark Hiscott provided funding for the present day Thunderbirds baseball.
-Hiscott recognized student Terry McKaig, a former collegiate player and national team member, as the one to take over the program as head coach.
+In the summer of 1996, 30 years after the original UBC baseball program was disbanded due to budget cuts, Athletic Director Bob Phillip was encouraged and excited for former professional baseball player Jim Murphy to bring baseball back to UBC.
+Community baseball coach Mark Hiscott provided funding and the team was born.
+Hiscott recognized student Terry McKaig, a former collegiate player and national team member, as the one to take over the program from Jim Murphy as head coach.
 Since 1997, McKaig has been the driving force behind the T-Birds with support and funding from such major leaguers as Jeff Zimmerman and Ryan Dempster.
 In 2015, Chris Pritchett was named the new head coach of the baseball team and Terry moved up to the position of Director of Baseball.
+After Murphy started the program, baseball eventually became a varsity sport across Canada.